srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 **How it all started?**

-My dad was learning the skill at his uncle's business and didn't see enough growth potential, so he decided to start on his own.
+My dad was learning the skill from his uncle.
+There was good learning curve for a while however he didn't see enough growth potential financially, so he decided to start on his own.
-When i asked him what gave him enough confidence that he will acquire customers, he said his focus was on delivering good results for a few customers so they become loyal and return.
+When i asked him what gave him enough confidence that he will acquire customers, he said his focus was on delivering good results for a few customers intially so they become loyal and return.
 He also said that his low living costs made the move easier.
 He mentioned he had a friend who was already in business and was willing to outsource to trusted third parties which kept him busy during the initial stages.